The best hotels in Kololi

 Ngala Lodge on Atlantic Coast Road in Bakau is smaller and more intimate at $190-260/night. it's our Romantic Stay pick for a reason.
 The lodge has only a handful of rooms and feels nothing like a resort.
 If you're celebrating something, this is the one.

-Kololi's best neighborhoods
+Kololi's best hotel regions

 The Senegambia Strip gets all the attention, but Kairaba Avenue and Leybato Beach are where the smarter stays are.
 Prioritize the beach-adjacent zones unless you're here purely for nightlife.